pragmint/open-practices/practices/automate-test-coverage-checks.md

 Automating test coverage checks should not be a one-time setup but an ongoing process of refinement and improvement.
 Teams should regularly review and adjust coverage thresholds based on evolving project requirements, feedback from testing outcomes, and changes in software functionality.

+## Introspective Questions

+### Evaluating Current Practices

+* How effectively are we currently integrating automated test coverage checks into our development workflow?
+* Are our current coverage thresholds realistic and tailored to the specific needs of different modules within our application?
+* How often do we review and adjust our coverage metrics to align with evolving project requirements?

+### Quality Over Metrics

+* Are we prioritizing the quality of our tests over the sheer percentage of code coverage?
+* Do our tests catch bugs and edge cases, or are they merely boosting our coverage numbers?
+* How can we improve the effectiveness of our tests to ensure they provide meaningful validation?

+### Incorporating Non-Functional Tests

+* Are we adequately addressing non-functional testing, such as performance, security, and usability, in our automated test coverage?
+* How can we integrate non-functional tests into our CI pipeline to ensure comprehensive software validation?
+* What are the potential risks of neglecting non-functional aspects in our testing strategy?

+### Organizational Readiness and Culture

+* How does our team perceive the importance of automated test coverage checks?
+* Are there any cultural or organizational barriers that prevent us from fully implementing this practice?
+* What training or resources do we need to better apply automated test coverage checks in our organization?

+### Long-Term Impact

+* What long-term benefits do we anticipate from improving our automated test coverage checks?
+* How do we measure the success of our automated testing strategy over time?
+* What lessons can we learn from past experiences to enhance our future approach to automated test coverage?

 ## Key Points

 * Improves development workflow.